With the new 11th Edition now available, here’s a look back on how the “Filmmaker’s Bible” came to be.

 In 2002, the Academy of Motion Picture Arts & Sciences presented an Award of Commendation to the ASC for its ongoing publication of the Manual.

-The 11th edition of the Manual — edited by M. David Mullen, ASC and associate member Rob Hummel and containing 686 pages — has been printed and is now available for pre-order from the ASC Store.
+The 11th edition of the Manual — edited by M. David Mullen, ASC and associate member Rob Hummel and containing 686 pages — has been printed and is now available for from the ASC Store.
 Only 3,500 hard-back copies will be made available.

 Contributors to this updated edition include Society members Bill Bennett, Christopher Chomyn, Richard Crudo, Richard Edlund, John C. Hora, Levie Isaacks, Dennis Muren, James Neihouse, Sam Nicholson, Steven Poster, Christopher Probst, Pete Romano, Roberto Schaefer and David Stump.